I started my career as a middle school social studies teacher in Baltimore City Public Schools.

 I realized that many of my colleagues had never had an opportunity to really learn about data – how to collect it, what to use it for, and frankly, how to even interpret it.

-Despite systemic mandates for schools and organizations to become entirely data-driven, no one had helped educators and staff build capacity in this area beyond reviewing test score data.
+Despite mandates and policies for schools and organizations to become data-driven and evidence-based, no one had helped people on the front lines build capacity in this area.

-Engage with Data began out of the idea that there are cost-efficient and simple ways to track and use data in schools that can transform our work and provide more targeted and effective supports to students and families.
+Engage with Data began out of the idea that there are simple ways to track and use data that can transform our work and provide more targeted and effective supports to children, families, and their communities.

-Since 2015, I have worked with schools, districts, and non-profit organizations across the country to tell their story by building their team’s capacity in collecting and using data, establishing a culture of data, and effectively measuring their impact.
+Since 2015, I have worked with child- and family-serving organizations across the country to tell their story by building their team’s capacity in collecting and using data, establishing a culture of data, and effectively measuring their impact.

 “[Engage with Data] has worked with our organization to create custom Excel trainings for our funded partners.
 Amanda is very thorough and really sought to understand how Excel was being used, so she could tailor her content to fit participants’ needs.
 A good portion of the training was dedicated to hands-on application and allowed participants to practice what they learned.
 In addition to adhering to adult learning principles, Amanda is a joy to work with and is communicative, kind, and open to feedback.”